microsoft/fluentui/apps/public-docsite/src/pages/Overviews/GetStartedPage/docs/wc/GetStartedOverview.md

 To build Fluent experiences on the web using Web Components, please see our Web Components Documentation

-### Fast
+### FAST

-Fluent UI Web Components are build with Fast.
+Fluent UI Web Components are build with FAST.
 To learn more go here.